xylu-1115/cs144-2023/labs.md

 from the stream and generates as many TCPSenderMessages as possible, *as long as there are new bytes to be read and space available in the window*.

-    You’ll want to make sure that every TCPSenderMessage you send fits fully inside the receiver’s window.
+    You'll want to make sure that every TCPSenderMessage you send fits fully inside the receiver's window.
 Make each individual message as big as possible, but no bigger than the value given by `TCPConfig::MAX_PAYLOAD_SIZE` (1452 bytes).

     You can use the `TCPSenderMessage::sequence_length()` method to count the total